The Divorce Financial Checklist for the Recently Separated

 Refine Retirement Plans

 Some issues may arise if you neglect your retirement plan as part of a divorce financial checklist.
-In addition to making sure beneficiaries are updated on your retirement accounts, look into whether you need to make any moves related to a soon-to-be-former spouse’s retirement plans that are sponsored by their employer.
+In addition to other divorce advice, make sure the beneficiaries are up to date on your retirement accounts.
+Look at whether you need to make changes related to a soon-to-be-former spouse’s retirement plans sponsored by their employer.

-You may be entitled to retirement assets and qualify for part of rollover IRAs that are in your name.
+You may be entitled to retirement assets and qualify for part of a rollover IRA that is in your name.

 Consider Payday Loans For Financial Emergencies